Previously at Dropbox

 Orbitscape—Luminosity Lab

-A simulation web tool to visualize lunar orbital mechanics in space.
+Simulation web tool to visualize lunar orbital mechanics in space.

 UX/UI, WEB, VISUAL DESIGN